 There were more than 7.8 million construction jobs in 2020, and the industry as a whole is expected to continue to grow, fueled by increased demand for residential housing, infrastructural upgrades and other projects.

-The workers in this industry are also at risk of experiencing mental health concerns, with as many as one out of every five workers dealing with mental illness.
+The workers in this industry are at risk of experiencing mental health concerns, with as many as one out of every five U.S. adults dealing with mental illness.
 Who is most at risk, and how can supervisors and business owners support mental health in the construction workforce?

 Facing the Statistics